-As you can see from picture 3.1.2.1 above, there is a Rotor which can spin freely 360 degrees around a Spin axis in a Gyroscope frame and a Gimbal.
+As you can see the figure above, there is a Rotor which can spin freely 360 degrees around a Spin axis in a Gyroscope frame and a Gimbal.
 This is a basic frame of the Gyroscope and the angular velocity in each direction can be detected by the free rotation of the rotor.